 UNESCO sites day: Auschwitz-Birkenau & Wieliczka

-Travelling to Auschwitz, to visit ex-German Nazi Concentration and Extermination Camp.
+Traveling to Auschwitz, to visit ex-German Nazi Concentration and Extermination Camp.
 Preserved as a memento and a warning, it’s a poignant memorial to the victims of the worst atrocity in the history of humanity.
-The tour will covered the area of two preserved parts of the camp: Auschwitz I and Auschwitz II-Birkenau, which encompasses post-camp buildings and ruins, including these of gas chambers and crematories.
+The tour will cover the area of two preserved parts of the camp: Auschwitz I and Auschwitz II-Birkenau, which encompasses post-camp buildings and ruins, including these of gas chambers and crematories.

 Return to Krakow in the evening for overnight.